We've been filling the streets. Let's flood our MPs offices with demands for climate action too.

 • Tell your story

-How are the fires affecting you and/or your friends and family?
+How the latest IPCC report and all climate related issues are affecting you and/or your friends and family?
 What are you worried about?

 • Write about the issue, including a few facts and figures

-- Demand that no new coal mines be built in Australia, including the Adani mine.
+- Demand that no new coal mines be built, ( if you are in Australia - make reference to the Adani mine.
 Australia has one of the biggest footprints per capita compared to any other country and on top of that we export 80% of our coal, making us the world's largest coal exporter.
 Climate change is a global issue, what we export is our responsibility too.
 This is one of the biggest ways that Australia can make a difference!
 Ask your MP to commit to putting this forward in Parliament, or discussing it in the party room.

-- Demand that Australia transitions to 100% renewable energy generation and exports by 2030, supporting fossil fuel workers and communities through the transition.
+- Demand a swift transitions to 100% renewable energy generation and exports by 2030, supporting fossil fuel workers and communities through the transition.

 - Request a meeting so that you can talk directly with your MP on how you are feeling and you can hear exactly what their plans are, both within their party, and individually.